Kruecke/japomoc/README.md

 #### Downloading JaPomoC
 Start the installed Program "Git Bash" to open a command prompt and use `cd` to switch to a directory of your choise where you want to download JaPomoC to.
 Then run git to download the latest version of JaPomoC.
 ```
-$ cd path/to/some/folder
+$ cd path/to/some/folder # this is optional
 $ git clone https://github.com/Kruecke/japomoc.git
 ```

+Don't close "Git Bash" just yet.
+You need it later on.

 #### Getting SFML
 JaPomoC depends on the "Simple and Fast Multimedia Library".
 You could check out JaPomoCs submodules to get the latest sources, but most times it is more convenient to just download a prebuild version from http://www.sfml-dev.org/download.php.
 Make sure you download the files for your version of Visual Studio and grab a 32 bit version, otherwise you have to alter this instruction slightly later on.
-Once you've downloaded the archive, open your file explorer, extract the containing folder `SFML-2.x` and copy it's contents to `japomoc -> lib -> SFML`.
+Once you've downloaded the archive, open your file explorer, extract the containing folder `SFML-2.x` and copy it's contents to `japomoc` -> `lib` -> `SFML`.

 #### Building JaPomoC
-To build the Visual Studio solution for JaPomoC, first `cd` into the JaPomoC folder.
+To build the Visual Studio solution for JaPomoC, switch back to "Git Bash" and `cd` into the JaPomoC folder.
 ```
-$ cd path/to/some/folder/japomoc
+$ cd japomoc
 ```

 Next, type in the following lines to create the Visual Studio solution files in a subfolder called `build` and to copy some SFML binaries to our `build` folder.